mattmallencode/crm/README.md

 ## Introduction

 This document outlines the design and implementation of Sherpa, a free and open-source Customer Relationship Management (CRM) System.
-A CRM helps businesses drive sales, track customer interactions, and provide quality service.
+A CRM helps businesses drive sales, track customer interactions and provide quality service.
 This is achieved by storing the data of existing and potential customers in a central database that can be accessed and managed by anyone within the organisation with appropriate permissions.

 Sherpa can be used by multiple businesses i.e. users create "teams" and invite other users to join their team.